Yi6933/Rocket_Game/README.md

 This is a rocket game in Python!
 With this, you learn how to create a game of rocket in Python using Pygame.
 You will also create game loop, Key presses to move the rocket, check collision and game over.

 ## Goal
-Get the stars as much as possible!
+Collect the stars as much as possible to earn points!
 Hope you guys can get the highest marks!

 ## Control
 Press arrow left(←) and right(→) to move.